isaacbill/Hackathon1/README.md

-**Isaac Okeyo | Personal Portfolio**
+# Isaac Okeyo — Personal Portfolio Website

-Welcome to my personal portfolio website!
+Welcome to my personal portfolio website! 🚀
 This project showcases my skills, projects, and professional journey as a Full Stack Developer.
 It features a responsive design, a theme toggle for light and dark modes, and detailed sections for my expertise and projects.
 **Description**
 This portfolio is a static website built to highlight my experience in web development.
 It includes sections for About Me, Features, Projects, and Contact, with a clean and modern layout.
 The site is designed to be fully responsive and accessible across devices.
 **Installation**